gregorlarson/safemail/MAILIDENT.md

    - If the email address is associated with the Members residential internet service, then there may also be local offices and support staff who can assure identity.
    - If the email address is provided incidental to employment or membership in another organization, then there are IT staff who will help assure the identity of the person with that address.
    - Some of the big free email providers (Google, Microsoft, Apple) now have very sophisticated account security procedures using mutli-factor authentication and phone number OTP delivery.
-   - If the email address is associated with their Domain registrar or Hosting provider, there are other systems, billing arrangements and staff who can assure identity, however, there is more risk of a circular authentication dependancy here (see below).
+   - If the email address is associated with their Domain registrar or Hosting provider, there are other systems, billing arrangements and staff who can assure identity, however, there is more risk of a circular authentication dependency here (see below).

 ### The Bad
 Using email as a secondary authentication mechanism is really using email for something it was not designed for.
 It is *overloading* communication and authentication.
 In fact, using email addresses in this way is creating a security contradiction where we want email to be easy to access, and things like password-resets to be very difficult to access.
 Because the same email address will be used for communication and authentication, you can't simply lock-down the email address and only check it once or twice a year (or when you need a security override).
 In an organization, there may be more than one individual who should recieve emails from an important service provider.